 - Eat what you want Halloween night then load up the candy and take it to a dentist or school that is offering money or something in return.
 This year my children’s school had a fall festival.
 You could take your candy in and exchange it for stamps on your punch pass that allowed you to do activities at the festival.

 - Have you heard of the switch witch or candy fairy?
-Halloween night their candy is switched out for a fun bag of treats chosen by mom.
-Then mom can choose some healthy Halloween treats or goodies to switch out.
+Halloween night their candy is switched out for a fun bag of prizes chosen by mom.
+Then mom can choose some healthy Halloween treats or prizes to switch out.
 There is even a Switch Witch book and doll you can buy to make it fun.

 - Save your chocolate candy in the freezer and add it to desserts or treats you take around for the Holidays.